eduardocp/eduardocp.github.io/_posts/2024-08-20-deploy-terraform-github-actions.md

 - `AZURE_SUBSCRIPTION_ID`: Your Azure subscription ID.
 - `AZURE_TENANT_ID`: Your Azure tenant ID.

-## 3.1 Configure read/write permission to Action
+## 3.1 Configure read/write permission to Workflow

 Go to your repository on GitHub and navigate to **Settings > Code and automation > Actions > General**.
 At the end, on **Workflow permissions** section, check **Read and write permissions**.